South Auckland, East Auckland > Public Hospital Services > Health New Zealand | Te Whatu Ora - Counties Manukau >

 Angiography and angioplasty do not require a general anaesthetic.
 People are admitted to hospital on the day of the procedure and may be discharged in the late afternoon or stay overnight.

-Your heart rate is controlled by a complex electrical system within the heart muscle which drives it to go faster when you exert yourself and slower when you rest.
-A number of conditions can affect the heart rate or rhythm.
-Heart rate simply refers to how fast your heart is beating.
 Heart rhythm refers to the electrical source that is driving the heart rate and whether or not it is regular or irregular.
-As some types of arrhythmias can cause you to faint without warning, your doctor may restrict your driving until the condition is controlled.
-Some common terms Sinus rhythm is the normal rhythm Arrhythmia means abnormal rhythm Fibrillation means irregular rhythm or quivering of one part of the heart Bradycardia means slow heart rate Tachycardia means fast heart rate Paroxysmal means the arrhythmia comes and goes Tachycardia The most common of these is atrial fibrillation.
-This is where your heart rhythm is irregular and often too fast.
+Heart rhythm can be affected by a number of conditions.
+Some common terms Sinus rhythm is the normal rhythm Arrhythmia means abnormal rhythm Fibrillation means irregular rhythm or quivering of one part of the heart Bradycardia means slow heart rate Tachycardia means fast heart rate Paroxysmal means the arrhythmia comes and goes Tachycardia The most common form of this is atrial fibrillation.
+This is where the heart rhythm is irregular and often too fast.
 Symptoms include fatigue, palpitations (where you are aware of your heart racing or pounding), dizziness and breathlessness.
 Other tachycardias include supraventricular tachycardia (SVT) or ventricular tachycardia (VT).
 These have similar symptoms as atrial fibrillation but can also cause you to lose consciousness (faint).
 Bradycardia The most common form of this is called heart block.
-This is because messages from the electrical generator of the heart do not get through efficiently to the rest of the heart and hence it goes very slowly or can pause.
+This is because messages from the electrical generator of the heart don't get through efficiently to the rest of the heart and hence it goes very slowly or can pause.
 Symptoms of the heart going too slowly include feeling tired, breathless or fainting.
-Tests Tests to diagnose what sort of arrhythmia you have include: an electrocardiogram (ECG).
-This trace of the heart's electrical activity gives the diagnosis of the source of the arrhythmia.
-This is often normal at rest and more extensive testing is needed to try and catch the arrhythmia especially if it is intermittent. an Ambulatory ECG.
-This can be performed with a Holter monitor which monitors your heart for rhythm abnormalities during normal activity for an uninterrupted 24-hour period.
-During the test, electrodes attached to your chest are connected to a portable recorder - about the size of a paperback book - that's attached to your belt or hung from a shoulder strap.
-Another form of ambulatory ECG test is an Event recorder which covers 1-2 weeks.
-You wear a monitor (much smaller than a Holter monitor) and if you have any symptoms, such as dizziness, you press a button on a recording device which saves the recording of your heart rhythm made in the minutes leading up to and during your symptoms.
-Because you can wear this for a longer period of time it has a higher chance of catching your abnormal rhythm.
+Tests Tests to diagnose what sort of arrhythmia you have include an electrocardiogram (ECG) and an ambulatory ECG (Holter monitor or Event recorder).
 Treatment Most treatments for tachycardias consist of medication to stop the abnormal rhythm or make it slower if and when it occurs.
 Atrial fibrillation, if you have other problems, can increase your risk of stroke so blood-thinning medication is often used as well.
-If you have bradycardia you may be referred to the surgeons for a pacemaker.
-This is a small operation where a battery powered device is placed under the skin with wires that lead to your heart and provide it with electrical stimulation to prevent it from going too slow.
+If you have bradycardia, you may be referred to the surgeons for a pacemaker.
+This is a small operation where a battery powered device is placed under the skin with wires that lead to your heart and provide it with electrical stimulation to prevent it from going too slowly.
 You can't feel it doing this but will be aware of a small flat lump under your skin just below your collar bone.

-Your heart rate is controlled by a complex electrical system within the heart muscle which drives it to go faster when you exert yourself and slower when you rest.
-A number of conditions can affect the heart rate or rhythm.
-Heart rate simply refers to how fast your heart is beating.
 Heart rhythm refers to the electrical source that is driving the heart rate and whether or not it is regular or irregular.
-As some types of arrhythmias can cause you to faint without warning, your doctor may restrict your driving until the condition is controlled.
-Some common terms Sinus rhythm is the normal rhythm Arrhythmia means abnormal rhythm Fibrillation means irregular rhythm or quivering of one part of the heart Bradycardia means slow heart rate Tachycardia means fast heart rate Paroxysmal means the arrhythmia comes and goes Tachycardia The most common of these is atrial fibrillation.
-This is where your heart rhythm is irregular and often too fast.
+Heart rhythm can be affected by a number of conditions.
+Some common terms Sinus rhythm is the normal rhythm Arrhythmia means abnormal rhythm Fibrillation means irregular rhythm or quivering of one part of the heart Bradycardia means slow heart rate Tachycardia means fast heart rate Paroxysmal means the arrhythmia comes and goes Tachycardia The most common form of this is atrial fibrillation.
+This is where the heart rhythm is irregular and often too fast.
 Symptoms include fatigue, palpitations (where you are aware of your heart racing or pounding), dizziness and breathlessness.
 Other tachycardias include supraventricular tachycardia (SVT) or ventricular tachycardia (VT).
 These have similar symptoms as atrial fibrillation but can also cause you to lose consciousness (faint).
 Bradycardia The most common form of this is called heart block.
-This is because messages from the electrical generator of the heart do not get through efficiently to the rest of the heart and hence it goes very slowly or can pause.
+This is because messages from the electrical generator of the heart don't get through efficiently to the rest of the heart and hence it goes very slowly or can pause.
 Symptoms of the heart going too slowly include feeling tired, breathless or fainting.
-Tests Tests to diagnose what sort of arrhythmia you have include: an electrocardiogram (ECG).
-This trace of the heart's electrical activity gives the diagnosis of the source of the arrhythmia.
-This is often normal at rest and more extensive testing is needed to try and catch the arrhythmia especially if it is intermittent. an Ambulatory ECG.
-This can be performed with a Holter monitor which monitors your heart for rhythm abnormalities during normal activity for an uninterrupted 24-hour period.
-During the test, electrodes attached to your chest are connected to a portable recorder - about the size of a paperback book - that's attached to your belt or hung from a shoulder strap.
-Another form of ambulatory ECG test is an Event recorder which covers 1-2 weeks.
-You wear a monitor (much smaller than a Holter monitor) and if you have any symptoms, such as dizziness, you press a button on a recording device which saves the recording of your heart rhythm made in the minutes leading up to and during your symptoms.
-Because you can wear this for a longer period of time it has a higher chance of catching your abnormal rhythm.
+Tests Tests to diagnose what sort of arrhythmia you have include an electrocardiogram (ECG) and an ambulatory ECG (Holter monitor or Event recorder).
 Treatment Most treatments for tachycardias consist of medication to stop the abnormal rhythm or make it slower if and when it occurs.
 Atrial fibrillation, if you have other problems, can increase your risk of stroke so blood-thinning medication is often used as well.
-If you have bradycardia you may be referred to the surgeons for a pacemaker.
-This is a small operation where a battery powered device is placed under the skin with wires that lead to your heart and provide it with electrical stimulation to prevent it from going too slow.
+If you have bradycardia, you may be referred to the surgeons for a pacemaker.
+This is a small operation where a battery powered device is placed under the skin with wires that lead to your heart and provide it with electrical stimulation to prevent it from going too slowly.
 You can't feel it doing this but will be aware of a small flat lump under your skin just below your collar bone.

 - Sinus rhythm is the normal rhythm